ryltar/Password-strength/README.md

 # Features

-A little Mantis plugin, which forces users to use a strong password
+A little Mantis plugin, which forces users to use a strong password at client side

 What does **strong password** mean? hereafter, the following rules :
 * **Must** contain at least 8 characters